Language Bias under Conflicting Information in Multilingual LLMs: Results and Discussion

 \subsection{RQ2: presence of language bias}

 Given that our results for RQ1 indicate that models overwhelmingly ignore contradicting information and present a single answer, we now turn to RQ2 which asks whether or not the choice of which information to report depends on the language it is presented in.
-We begin to answer this by looking at how often, over all prompting languages and contrastive haystack pairs, information in one language is chosen over another.
-This is summarized in \Fref{tab:pairs25k}\footnote{We focus on the largest haystacks.
-Corresponding tables for smaller haystacks are given in Appendix~\ref{app:pairwise}.}.
+We begin to answer this by looking at how often, over all prompting languages and contrastive haystack pairs, information in one language is chosen over another (full results are found in Appendix~\ref{sec:summary}, with additional haystack sizes in Appendix~\ref{app:pairwise}).
 Since we work with contrastive pairs of haystacks where all other parameters apart from the languages of the needles (and their immediate context) are equal, we assume that without systematic impact of the language order we would see a binomial distribution for a given pair of languages.
-Counts that are significantly higher (Bonferroni-corrected $p < 0.05$) than expected under this distribution are shown in bold in \Fref{tab:pairs25k}; the corresponding lower counts for the other language in the pair are shown in regular black, while pairs of counts consistent with an even distribution are shown in gray.

-Note that there are a total of 240 contrastive pairs times 5 prompt languages, which makes the maximum sum for a language pair $240 \times 5 = 1200$.
-We observe that in all cases, counts are considerably lower than that, with a maximum of $93 + 4 = 97$ for English/Russian with the \textsc{gpt-5-mini} model, and only somewhat higher in some of the reduced-haystack complementary experiments reported in Appendix~\ref{app:pairwise}.
-This implies that, despite the sometimes strong language biases we report, factors other than language seem to determine which needle is chosen in at least 90\% of cases.

 For most of the models we see that information in Russian is ignored significantly above chance level (column \textit{rus} of each sub-table).
 Apart from this, several models display a preference for Chinese (row \textit{cmn} for \textsc{gemma-3-27B}, \textsc{Llama-3.1-8B}, \textsc{gpt-5-nano}, \textsc{Ministral-8B}, \textsc{GLM-4-9B}, \textsc{Yi-1.5-9B}).
 There are also considerable differences in the overall level of language bias, which is most clearly seen in the sums in the rightmost column, where \textsc{c4ai-command-r7b} has an almost flat distribution over languages whereas for instance \textsc{gpt-5-mini} has 221 instances of English being picked over other languages, compared to just 38 for Russian.